Child Pornography Charges are Serious and Require Seriously Experienced Defense Lawyers

 Federal courts have ruled that images depicting child pornography are illegal and not protected under the First Amendment.
 Child pornography is any visual depiction of sexually explicit conduct involving a minor (someone under 18 years of age).
 Visual depictions include photographs, videos, digital or computer-generated images indistinguishable from an actual minor, and images created, adapted, or modified, appearing to depict a minor.
 Undeveloped film, undeveloped videotape, and electronically stored data that can be converted into a visual image of child pornography are also deemed illegal visual depictions under federal law.

-Notably, the legal definition of sexually explicit conduct does not require that an image depict a child engaging in sexual activity.
-Not all images of unclothed children are pornography.
+Notably, the legal definition of sexually explicit conduct does not require an image to depict a child engaging in sexual activity.
+Not all photographs and images of unclothed children are pornography.
 A picture of a naked child may constitute illegal child pornography if it is sufficiently sexually suggestive.

 The age of consent for sexual activity in a given state is irrelevant; any depiction of a minor under 18 years of age engaging in sexually explicit conduct is illegal.
 For example, the age of consent in Michigan is 16.
 A sexually suggestive image of a 16 or 17-year-old in Michigan would be considered child pornography.